 Every summer I try to grow some herbs like Rosemary, Oregano, Thyme, and Basil.
 But, I don't end up using all of it because our summers are show here in Canada.
 So, when the fall rolls around, I'll take my herbs and freeze them straight from the clippings.
 I don't dry them, except for the Basil.

-This is a very simple sheet pan dinner that could be transformed by using different ingredients.
+This is a very simple sheet pan chicken thighs and legs dinner that could be transformed by using different ingredients.
 Here are some ideas:

-- Chicken - instead of using chicken, use salmon, pork chops, hamburgers or another protein.
+- Chicken - instead of using chicken leg quarters, use salmon, pork chops, hamburgers or another protein.

 - Potatoes - instead of cubed potatoes, cut them match stick stile (french fries).
 Eliminate if you don't want potatoes at all.